trufflesuite/trufflesuite.com/src/blog/easily-deploy-your-smart-contracts-with-truffle-teams.md

 ## Bridging the Gap Between Local Ganache Testing and Public Testnet/Mainnet Deployments

 The interaction between Truffle and Ganache provides an awesome testing experience to iteratively test and fix contracts on a personal Ethereum blockchain.
 However, it can be a little tricky when you're ready to publish your application to the rest of the world.
 That's where Truffle Teams Deployments comes in.
-We give you an easy to use deployment interface which links with MetaMask so you never need to export your private keys.
+We give you a **dead-simple deployment experience** which links with MetaMask so you never need to export your private keys.

 ## Benefits of Deploying with Truffle Teams